cchosch/term-game-of-life/README.md

 implemented in rust as a cli program

 ### Running
-The size of your terminal on start determines how large the board is, so I reccomend making the text in your terminal very small before running it.
+The size of your terminal on start determines how large the board is, so I recommend making the text in your terminal very small before running it.

-Like any other rust program, start it by running `cargo run`
+Like any other rust program, start it by simply running `cargo run`